 I just spent $90 on a crew neck sweatshirt.
 I blame brand messaging.

 Before you shake your head in disgust and judgment, don't worry; both my wife and financial advisor already disowned me.
-But this blog is not about my questionable spending habits; it's about how a marketing message can transform an ordinary commodity into a must-have product that your customers will pay top dollar to have.
+But this blog is not about my questionable purchasing decisions; it's about how the right message can transform an ordinary commodity into a must-have product that your customers will pay top dollar to have.

 I don't care what industry you're in, what service you provide or what product you sell.
 Your brand message will determine how much business you win — and lose.